Bernard Purdie

 Shea Stadium, 1965

-In every case it's abundantly clear that Ringo is a solid and competent drummer.
+In every case it's abundantly clear that Ringo is a solid, competent and innovative drummer.
 If he's merely parroting Purdie's studio performances, then he does a pretty fine job of it!
 In fact, he seems more than capable of having created the original studio performances in the first place, without Purdie's help!

 Furthermore, if Ringo wasn't good enough to record with The Beatles, then why, after the band broke up in 1970, did John, Paul and George each invite Ringo to play on their solo recordings?